jefflee1990710/powmod/README.md

-Calculate discrete logarithm (powmod)
+Calculate powmod
 =========

-A very simple library to generate prime number with expected bit size.
+A very simple library to calculate powmod from difference form of integer

 ## Installation